Blackbaud-KevinHutson/lag-collector/README.md

 ];

 ```
 lag-collector will invoke a BASH script `get_lag.sh` to fire `kafka-consumer-groups`, running this on an interval based on `save.lag.execution.interval` (TODO).
+Note that you will need to edit `get_lag.sh` to fill in your `--bootstrap-server` argument.

 Example execution: `./get_lag.sh consumer1 consumer3 consumer3`.
 This script should save the lag to `lag.files.dir`, currently `public/data`.